rcpsolutions-net/markdown-docs/3-minute-design.md

-Markdown document created by AI as per instructed by Lawrence Ham
+(Markdown document created by AI as per instructed by Lawrence Ham)

-This guide is designed to be a technical blueprint for a development team.

 ---